-At your free first consultation an expert medical negligence solicitor from our claims and compensations team will take detailed instructions from you of the circumstances giving rise to your initial treatment, your symptoms at the time of receiving advice, and the procedure or advice you received to get an understanding of your situation.
+At your first consultation an expert medical negligence solicitor from our claims and compensations team will take detailed instructions from you of the circumstances giving rise to your initial treatment, your symptoms at the time of receiving advice, and the procedure or advice you received to get an understanding of your situation.
 You should have the following for your initial meeting:

 photographic ID; passport or driving licence

 Proof of Address; a utility bill, bank statement or similar document addressed to you at your home address

 wage slips for the 6 months prior to the accident